ichorbio has created a number of antibodies using the RMP1-14 clone:

 What is RMP1-14?

-Who was it created by?
+Who created RMP1-14?

-It was developed by Professor Hideo Yagita at the Juntendo University School of Medicine
+It was developed by Professor Hideo Yagita at the Juntendo University School of Medicine.

 Authors: Yamazaki et al.